encode/django-rest-framework/README.md

 * Customizable all the way down - just use [regular function-based views][functionview-section] if you don't need the [more][generic-views] [powerful][viewsets] [features][routers].
 * [Extensive documentation][docs], and [great community support][group].

-There is a live example API for testing purposes, [available here][sandbox].

 **Below**: *Screenshot from the browsable API*

 ![Screenshot][image]